mangelajo/openshift-net-federation-poc/README.md

 ## pre-setup

-  Copy cloud.yml.example to cloud.yml and edit your credentials to your cloud.
+* Copy cloud.yml.example to cloud.yml and edit your credentials to your cloud.
+* Edit inventory file and set 'ssh_key' to the right value

 ## setup